 Offering apples 2 to 3 times per week is safe and beneficial.
 It’s safe and offers variety without relying too much on apples.
 In hot weather, offer frozen apple treats for hydration.

-Mix apples with other fruits such as kiwi and pineapple, and veggies like celery to keep a variety of nutrients and prevent boredom.
+Mix apples with other fruits such as kiwi and pineapple, or vegetables like celery, broccoli, and jalapenos to keep a variety of nutrients and prevent boredom.

 Quantity